Demographics of Wales: 2011

 The remainder chose other national identities.
-(Percentiles are majoritively shown.)
 The Welsh-Caribbean population were the most likely to respond as "Welsh Only", at 59% of 11,099 citizens.

 2018

 A 2018 poll, commissioned by the BBC and carried out by YouGov, found that almost eight in 10 (79%) people in Wales identified strongly as British; while six in 10 (62%) identified strongly as Welsh.

 2020

 A 2020 YouGov poll asking a sample of 1110 people "Which, if any, of the following best describes the way you think of yourself?" found the following responses: